-

 Leave a comment

-Following the success of Shrek, Dreamworks has announced a musical adaptation of the classic Spielberg film ET: the Extra-Terrestrial.
-Playbill reports: “Looking back at the films we’ve made over the years, [i]ET[/i] seems a natural choice.
-It reached such a … Continue reading
+Following the success of SHREK, Dreamworks Theatricals has announced a musical adaptation of the classic Steven Spielberg film ET: THE EXTRA-TERRESTRIAL.
+Continue reading

 Tagged David Lindsay-Abaire, Dreamworks, ET, Jeanine Tesori, Julie Andrews, Shrek, Steven Spielberg